-- Serve as the lead in scheduling the program components and coordinating participation in programming by all stakeholders, including students, CAT staff, consultants, and industry partnerships
+- Serve as support in scheduling the program components and coordinating participation in programming by all stakeholders, including students, CAT staff, consultants, and industry partnerships.

-- Develop annual calendars including rehearsal schedules for actor teachers and consultants involved in delivery the program.
+- Help develop annual calendars including rehearsal schedules for actor teachers and consultants involved in delivering the program.

-- Serving as on-site support staff during the delivery of the program, assisting in all aspects of program delivery.
-Examples include checking in participants, facilitating catering needed to feed participants, supporting participants with a system for getting metro cards.
+- Serve as on-site education staff for selected components of program and assists in all aspects of program delivery.
+Examples include checking in participants, organizing catering needs for participants, supporting participants with a system for receiving metro cards.

 Cohort Building and Retention

-- The Project Manager also is responsible for overseeing strategies for cohort team building, parent engagement, and community building throughout all components of the program.
-This responsibility also focuses on strategies for retention and strategies for community building via social media strategies and added opportunities for exposure to the music industry and related events throughout the city.
+- Responsible for overseeing strategies of cohort team building, parent engagement, and community building throughout all components of the program.
+This work includes a focus on strategies on retention and community building via social media.

 Reporting and Evaluation

-- Serve as coordinator of communications and marketing for the program, with support from CAT staff, including director of marketing.
+- Serve as coordinator of communications and marketing for the program, with support from CAT staff, including marketing manager of Sound Thinking NYC.